MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/development-strategy-development-lifecycle.md

 - Adopting a pull request strategy helps to keep control of the code changes merged into branches.
   - Define a [merge strategy](/azure/devops/repos/git/merging-with-squash).
   - Pull request should be simple, meaning that the number of files should be minimum.
 This will help the reviewer to validate commits and changes.
-  - Pull request must have good title and description to help reviewers know what to except when reviewing code.
+  - Pull request must have good title and description to help reviewers know what to expect when reviewing code.
   - Consider using [pull request templates](/azure/devops/repos/git/pull-request-templates).
   - Consider deleting origin branch after pull request is complete.
 This will help to keep control and have better management of the branches.